-From tasty tapas to rich seafood paella and of course plenty of jamon Ibérico (ideally accompanied by a glass or two of full bodied Rioja wine), Spanish food is famous the world round.
-Here are some of the most traditional Spanish dishes you should try next time you visit the country for a taste of authentic Spanish cuisine.
+From tasty tapas to rich seafood paella and plenty of jamon Ibérico, ideally accompanied by a glass or two of full bodied Rioja, Spanish food is famous the world round.
+Here are some of the most traditional Spanish dishes you should try for a taste of authentic cuisine next time you visit Spain.

 Tortilla de patatas